Ways to Give

 Online giving by credit card

-One of the quickest and easiest ways to give: giving.umn.edu/law.
+One of the quickest and easiest ways to give is to make a gift online.

 Provide valuable support to what’s important to you, on a schedule that is manageable for your budget and busy lifestyle.
-You can set up your monthly contribution online safely and securely by following these directions:
+You can set up your monthly contribution online safely and securely by visiting the Law School’s giving page and checking the “make this a monthly gift” box

 If you find your employer in the database, request a matching gift form from your human resources department.
 Send the completed form, including gift information, to: